 Whether you want to be a functional specialist or HR leader, Walden’s master's in human resource management program positions you for the next level of your career.
 We’ve combined practical learning experiences and SHRM-aligned coursework to put you at the forefront of an evolving field.
 Gain the advanced skills you need to be a business change-maker and blaze a successful path forward.

-This online MS in Human Resource Management degree program aims to prepare graduates to:
+Graduates of Walden’s online MS in Human Resource Management program will be prepared to:

-With Walden’s MS in Human Resource Management, you will be competitively positioned for a variety of opportunities in the field.
+An MS in Human Resource Management from Walden can empower you to think bigger and go further.
+You'll be competitively positioned for a variety of opportunities in HR as well as other areas of business.
 Potential career options include:

-Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.
+Career options may require additional experience, training, or other factors beyond the successful completion of this online MS in HRM degree program.

 Find detailed information for the general specialization of this program, or all other specializations of this program, including possible occupations, completion rate, program costs, and median student loan debt.
-At the master’s level, Walden University’s Master of Business Administration (MBA) and MS in Accounting are the only programs accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
-The MS in Human Resource Management is not accredited by the ACBSP.
-Please visit our accreditation page to see the list of Walden accreditations.

 As a human resource professional, I am passionate about helping others reach their full potential through effective training and development.
 I decided to pursue a second master’s degree and felt the program at Walden was aligned with my professional goal: to enhance my leadership skills to secure a leadership role within the organization.